xsscx/srd/code/tftp/Readme.md

 Example TFTP Client & Server for the Apple Security Research Device ripped from the Internet and cannabalized for the SRD by Hoyt

+This will become a PR after https://github.com/apple/security-research-device/pull/42 is Merged

 # README

 tftp